hunterkepley/nothing-to-see-here/README.md

 use the following command to generate the key and cert files needed:
 `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
 This is self-signing, which is not GREAT by any means.
 I would recommend getting your own cert

+OTP is used to authenticate and get past the login webpage.
+To generate a base32 key, please run the `generate_key.sh` script

+This will save the key in a file named `.otp_key`.
+A QR code will be spat out in your terminal (so feel free to use SSH for this whole setup!), you can scan it and use Google Authenticator (or presumably, any OTP auth app with QR code support)